-The following line graph compares the cumulative total stockholder return on our common stock from December 31, 2007 through December 31, 2012 with the cumulative total return of a major market index and a published industry index.
-The graph below assumes an investment of A\$100.00 on December 31, 2007 in our common stock, and compares its performance with the Standard and Poor's/Australian Securities Exchange 200 Index and the Standard and Poor's/Australian Securities Exchange Health Care 200 Index.
-For the 2011 fiscal year, the indexes used were Standard and Poor's 500 Index and the Standard and Poor's 500 Health Care Index.
-These two indexes have also been included in the graph.
-We changed our indexes this financial year as the Company trades on the Australian Securities Exchange to provide a better peer comparison.
+The following line graph compares the cumulative total stockholder return on our common stock from December 31, 2008 through December 31, 2013 with the cumulative total return of a major market index and a published industry index.
+The graph below assumes an investment of A\$100.00 on December 31, 2008 in our common stock, and compares its performance with the Standard and Poor's/Australian Securities Exchange 200 Index and the Standard and Poor's/Australian Securities Exchange Health Care 200 Index.
 We paid no dividends on our common stock during the period covered by the graph.
 The Indices included in the graph reflect a cumulative total return based upon the reinvestment of dividends of the stocks included in those indices.
-Measurement points are December 31, 2007 and the last trading day of each subsequent year end through December 31, 2012.
+Measurement points are December 31, 2008 and the last trading day of each subsequent year end through December 31, 2013.